SlimeVR/SlimeVR-Docs-Site/index.md

 **Cons:** might cost a bit more than buying official SlimeVR trackers due to economics of scale, and depending on the finished board design it might be a bit bigger than buying from me (because of the IMU breakout board)

 ### 3. Minor Assembly

-You buy the [**DIY Kit from me**](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) which includes all the boards and cables you need, get a **LiPo battery**, attach batteries to the boards.
+You buy the [**official DIY Kit**](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) which includes all the boards and cables you need, get a **LiPo battery**, attach batteries to the boards.
 All you need is to 3D print (or build) yourself a nice casing and get straps (or get creative and tape them with electrical tape to your body, idk :D)

 **Pros:** no or almost no soldering required, tested boards, smallest possible design, cheaper than buying completed SlimeVR trackers.
 You can customize cases and straps for yourself as you want.